 For the first time in years, debate over national labor policy has gone beyond practitioners and has been a part of the national discussion.
 And, without comparison, the central piece of this debate has been the Employee Free Choice Act ("EFCA"), sometimes referred to as the "Card Check" bill.
 H.R.
 1409, S. 560, 111th Cong.
 (2009).
-Though it seems likely that EFCA is off the table for this year, we can be certain that its proponents will not give up the fight for reform from Congress, though they may also expand their efforts to other jurisdictions, such as the Board or state and local governments.
+Though EFCA failed to receive a vote in the first session of the 111th Congress, we can be certain that its proponents will not give up the fight for reform from Congress, though they may also expand their efforts to other jurisdictions, such as the Board, other federal agencies, or state and local governments.

-What they seek in the way of reform, and what was proposed in the Employee Free Choice Act, is a tightly wrapped package that makes the organizational process easier for unions and more costly for employers by rewriting the NLRA in several significant ways.
+What Labor seeks in the way of reform, and what was proposed in the Employee Free Choice Act, is a tightly wrapped package that makes the organizational process easier for unions and more costly for employers by rewriting the NLRA in several significant ways.
 First, EFCA, at least as initially proposed, would authorize the use of a card-check procedure in situations where the union presents authorization cards signed by a majority of employees, thus obviating both the need for secret ballot elections and the need for labor unions to extract card check promises via corporate campaigns.
 Second, it stiffens employer, but not union, sanctions for labor law violations that occur during organizing campaigns and first contract negotiations.
 And finally, by mandating interest arbitration for first contracts, EFCA strips employees and employers of the fundamental right underlying collective bargaining that allows the parties to establish the terms of their own initial collective bargaining agreements, by giving one party the power to request arbitration where there is a failure to reach agreement within a short time period.
 In other words, it makes it easier for a union to organize an employer's workforce; riskier, and likely more costly, for the employer to resist those efforts; and easier for a union, regardless of actual bargaining power, to obtain a contract that it will find acceptable.